apache/druid/docs/release-info/migr-ansi-sql-null.md

 ## Legacy null handling and two-value logic

 Prior to Druid 28.0.0, Druid defaulted to a legacy mode which stored default values instead of nulls.
-In legacy mode, Druid segments created at ingestion time have the following characteristics:
+In legacy mode, Druid segments created at ingestion time had the following characteristics:

-- String columns can not distinguish an empty string, '', from null.
+- String columns couldn't distinguish an empty string, '', from null.
-    Therefore, Druid treats them both as interchangeable values.
+    Therefore, Druid treated them both as interchangeable values.
-- Numeric columns can not represent null valued rows.
+- Numeric columns couldn't represent null valued rows.
-    Therefore Druid stores 0 instead of null.
+    Therefore Druid stored 0 instead of null.

-The Druid configurations for the deprecated legacy mode are as follows:
+The Druid configurations for the deprecated legacy mode were the following:

 * `druid.generic.useDefaultValueForNull=true`
 * `druid.expressions.useStrictBooleans=false`